isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

 You can also create a snapshot with
 `lvcreate -s -L50G -n SNAPSHOT /dev/vg00/mysqlVol`
-and if you do this right, it will even be consistent or at least recoverable.
+and if you do this right, it will even be consistent or at least recoverable, from a database POV.
 But LVM snapshots are terribly inefficient, and you might not want to do that on a busy database.

 The size you specified for the LVM snapshot is the amount of backing storage: When there is a logical write to the mysqlVol,